 Summary: Embark on your 3D printing certification journey with an overview of the essential requirements for printing at the DME.

 Part 2 – Overview of 3D Printing Technology

 Summary: Gain an understanding of how 3D printers operate, learn how they output code into tangible objects.

 Part 3 – Video 3 – Using Prusa Slicer at the DME

-Summary: Become proficient in the Prusa Slicer software, a critical tool for preparing your 3D models for optimal 3D printing.
+Summary: Learn Prusa Slicer software, a critical tool needed to prepare your 3D models for printing here at the Lab.

 Length: 4 minutes

 Part 4 – Video 4 – Safety Rules for 3D Printing